On the tractability of optimization problems on H-graphs: Parameterized complexity of basic problems for H -graphs

 Note that \textsc{Dominating Set Extension} is a \emph{promise} problem: we are promised that there is $D$ with the described properties but $D$ itself is not given.
 Moreover, the promise could be false but we are not asked to verify it.

-\begin{lemma} Given a nice $r$-rooted representation $T$ of the input graph where $T$ is a tree with $\ell$ leaves, \textsc{Dominating Set Extension} can be solved in time $2^{\Oh((d+\ell)\log d)}n^{\Oh(1)}$.
-Moreover, it can be done by an algorithm that either returns a correct yes-answer or (possible incorrect) no-answer even if the promise is false. \end{lemma}
+\begin{lemma} Given a nice $r$-rooted representation $T$ of the input graph where $T$ is a tree with at most $\ell$ leaves, \textsc{Dominating Set Extension} can be solved in time $2^{\Oh((d+\ell)\log d)}\cdot n^{\Oh(1)}$.
+Moreover, it can be done by an algorithm that either returns a correct yes-answer or (possibly incorrect) no-answer even if the promise is false. \end{lemma}

 \begin{proof} Let $G$ be a $T$-graph for a tree $T$ rooted in $r$ that has a nice $r$-rooted $T$-representation $\mathcal{M}$ with respect to a subdivision $T'$ of $T$.
 If $G$ is disconnected, then we reduce the problem to solving \textsc{Dominating Set Extension} for the components of $G$.
 Assume from now that $G$ is connected.
 Let also $k$ and $d$ be positive integers, $c\colon \bigcup_{x\in V(T)}V_G(x)\rightarrow \mathbb{N}$ be a labeling function, and $\{C_x\}_{x\in V(T)}$ be a collection of sets where each $C_x\subseteq c(V_G(x))$.
 Since $G$ is connected, we can assume without loss of generality that for every $x\in V(T')$, there is $v\in V(G)$ with $x\in M_v$.
-Otherwise, we can replace $T$ by its subtree without increasing the number of leaves.
+Otherwise, we can replace $T$ by its subtree or reduce the number of subdivision nodes of $T'$ without increasing the number of leaves.
 We also assume that $|C_x|\leq d\leq |V_G(x)|$ as, otherwise, we have a trivial no-instance of \textsc{Dominating Set Extension}.
 We construct a dynamic programming algorithm for the problem that finds the minimum size of a dominating set $D$ of $G$ containing at most $d$ $x$-vertices for $x\in V(T)$ such that for each $x\in V(T)$, $C_x=c(D\cap V_G(x))$.
 Our algorithm assumes that the promise is fulfilled for the considered instance of \textsc{Dominating Set Extension}.
-The algorithm uses the properties that every node of $T$ has at most $\ell$ children, i.e., the number of the children is bounded by the parameter, and for each edge $e$ of $T$, the set of $e$-edges of $G$ composes an interval graphs for which the domination problem can be solved efficiently.
+The algorithm uses the properties that every node of $T$ has at most $\ell$ children, i.e., the number of the children is bounded by the parameter, and for each edge $e$ of $T$, the set of $e$-vertices of $G$ composes an interval graphs for which the domination problem can be solved efficiently.